Animas Valley Institute, https://animas.org/

 In 1979, on a solo winter ascent of an Adirondack peak, Bill Plotkin experienced a call to adventure, leading him to abandon academia in search of his true calling.
 Bill Plotkin is the author of Soulcraft: Crossing into the Mysteries of Nature and Psyche (an experiential guidebook), Nature and the Human Soul: Cultivating Wholeness and Community in a Fragmented World (a nature-based stage model of human development through the entire lifespan), and Wild Mind: A Field Guide to the Human Psyche (an ecocentric map of the psyche — for healing, growing whole, and cultural transformation).
 He has a doctorate in psychology from the University of Colorado at Boulder.

-Since 2018, in cooperation with the Animas Valley Institute, their programs are also available in the Baltics – in Latvia, in the middle of the Latvian woods, at the coast of the Baltic Sea in a retreat center "Elijas nams" and nearby place "Stacija".
-Guides from the Animas Valley institute are guiding these events and offering the same different programs as in the USA.
+In 2018, with the approval of Animas Valley Institute, we began contracting guides, trained by Bill Plotkin, to offer his work to us in the Baltics, so since then it is possible to participate at these programs in the middle of the Latvian woods, at the coast of the Baltic Sea in the retreat center "Elijas nams" and nearby place "Stacija".
+Guides trained by Bill Plotkin personally are guiding these events and offering the same different programs as in the USA and other countries worldwide.

-Contact persons from Latvia are Lita Rubene and Georgs Rubenis – participant of the Animas Valley Institute Guide program.
+Contact persons from Latvia are Lita Rubene email@example.com.

 Retreat center “Stacija” is located in a nature park only 400 meters from the sea.
 It’s one of four places left in the former village of Luzna.
 Until 1940’s Luzna was well-established seashore village with about 40 farmsteads.
 Later on, during Soviet occupation, further development of village was forbidden due to it’s close location to the Baltic sea which caused Soviet fear that locals could try to use it to escape with boats to Sweden.
 Later on, a Soviet army checkpoint was established next to former train station.
 After regaining independence, vast territories of Kurzeme seaside were included into nature reserve Ovisi - with an extremely strict restrictions for building new houses and even renewing old ones.